top of page

 5. Implement evidence-based aquatic therapy treatment plans and progressions.

-TO REGISTER OR HOST THIS COURSE
+TO HOST THIS COURSE CLICK ON:

 bottom of page